 So we’ll see...in the meantime, I’m doing everything I can with my food to support a healthy gut!
 I’m cutting back on my wine (bit sad), I’m drinking lots of water and I’m really going for plant foods with tons of fibre and gut benefits.

-A single serving of 5-6 of California Prunes has 3 grams of soluble and insoluble fibre to help me with my goal of a healthy gut so they’re on regular rotation in my weekly on-line grocery order.
+One serving of 5-6 California prunes has 3 grams of soluble and insoluble fibre to help me with my goal of a healthy gut so they're on regular rotation in my weekly on-line grocery order

 I love that they’re portable, healthy and sweet too.
 Always a bonus.

 Plus, there’s more to FOOD than just a number or just a nutrient for that matter.
 Plants have a bunch of different vitamins, minerals and antioxidants, including fibres that work together to support overall health and the immune system.

 A true example of that saying “the whole is great than the sum of its parts”.

 So a few points on the recipe itself - these No-bake California Prune Power Balls are super easy to make.

 - I used my Ninja Chef blender to process the prunes and the almond butter - you could use a food processor